benumbed/nim-amqp/NOTES.md

 * Maximum size of a long string or field table: 32-bit size.
 * Maximum size of a frame payload: 32-bit size.
 * Maximum size of a content: 64-bit size.

-Uses network byte ordering (Big-endian)

-Little endian is reverse of written notation (why am I always forgetting this)

-0x001f0 - BE
-0xf0100 - LE

-TODO:

-Consider moving things like basic, queue and exchange off dependence upon the AMQPConnection structure, and using something like an AMQPChannel structure (which would hold a connection).

-This would allow for data persistence across calls to the server, which would make error handling, and logging when 'Ok' calls are recieved, much easier.